syschelle/bpstracker/README.md

 Recommended hardware:

-- Raspberry Pi 3, 4, or 5
+- Raspberry Pi 3, 4 or 5
 - small home server
 - mini PC
 - NAS with Docker support

 ### Minimum system

-A Raspberry Pi Zero 2 may work, but it is close to the limit because it has only 512 MB RAM.
+A Raspberry Pi Zero 2 may work, but it is close to the limit because it only has 512 MB RAM.

 For low-memory systems: